frankcohen/EleksTubeIPSHack/README.md

 - Uploading images and video to the clock from a Web browser
 - Configuration of time, Wifi access, start-up animation from a Web browser

 I started a discussion [Hacking the EleksTube IPS Clock - anyone tried it?](https://www.reddit.com/r/arduino/comments/mq5td9/hacking_the_elekstube_ips_clock_anyone_tried_it/) on Reddit. [@SmittyHalibut](https://www.reddit.com/user/SmittyHalibut/), [@RedNax67](https://www.reddit.com/user/RedNax67/), and others worked to build an open-source firmware. @SmittyHalibut's firmware is [here](https://github.com/SmittyHalibut/EleksTubeHAX).
 It uses the ESP32 SPIFFS filesystem to store images.
-And it implments class libraries for buttons, backlights, RTC, and displays.
+And it implements class libraries for buttons, backlights, RTC, and displays.

 ## Using EleksHack Alternative Firmware